yxie054/template-lab-02-unit-integration-testing/README.md

 ./c-echo ${INPUTS[0]}
 ```

-> Make a commit here with the c-echo.cpp and array.sh files
+> Make a commit here with the c-echo.cpp and array.sh files, **as well as a .gitignore file that includes the c-echo executable**

 Obviously if we have a large array, or multiple arrays where we want to iterate to run all combinations, then hand coding the combinations is less than desirable.
 Luckily bash supports various types of loops including iteration loops.
 Lets try and replace our hard coded execution lines with a loop instead.
 Update your array.sh file with the following: